Early College Program

 Who is eligible for Early College?

-Any student in 9th-11th grade may be eligible for Early College, however, all students must take the COMPASS test to be placed in appropriate college courses and students must also complete course prerequisites for all college courses.
+Any student in 10th-11th grade is eligible to apply for Early College, however, all students will be placed in appropriate college courses and students must also complete course prerequisites for all college courses.

 How does a student apply for Early College?

 Any interested student may enroll at TCAPS and apply for Early College at Northwestern Michigan College.
-A simple application form and free placement testing will be required, as will a commitment by students and their parents to work diligently through the entire Early College program.
+A simple application form and essay submission will be required, as will a commitment by students and their parents to work diligently through the entire Early College program.
 TCAPS and NMC are committed to preparing students for success in a global economy and society, making this program uniquely positioned to offer focused learning goals for students.
+Students can apply in the fall of their sophomore year which is when courses would begin.

 How do I find out more about Early College?

-Information sessions will take place in early spring 2014 for fall 2014 enrollment.
-Interested students and parents should contact Jason Smithy at 231.995.1082 or firstname.lastname@example.org.
+Information sessions will take place in early fall for the following spring enrollment.
+Interested students and parents should contact Jason Smith at 231.995.1082 or firstname.lastname@example.org.

 Where will students take their NMC classes?